OCA/stock-logistics-barcode/mobile_app_inventory/README.rst

   be great to have a generic 'web_ionic' module that have all tools to avoid to duplicate files

+* Doesn't support production lots

+* Only support product quantities as integer (not float)

 Known Issues
 ------------